harvard-dce/mh-opsworks/README.md

 You can watch the process via `./bin/rake stack:instances:list` or (better) via the AWS web console.
-Starting the entire cluster takes about 30 minutes the first time because you're installing a bunch of base packages.
+Starting the entire cluster takes about 30 minutes the first time.
 Subsequent instance restarts go significantly faster.

 Matterhorn is started automatically, and instances start in the correct order to ensure dependent services are available for a properly provisioned cluster.